drycc/workflow/src/contributing/triaging-issues.md

 ## Easy Fix

 "Easy Fix" issues are a way for a new contributor to find issues that are fit for their experience level.
-These issues are typically for users who are new to Deis, and possibly Go, and is looking to help while learning the basics.
+These issues are typically for users who are new to Drycc, and possibly Go, and is looking to help while learning the basics.

 ## Prioritizing issues